Which place is cheaper, San Diego or Tampa?

 It's hard to know how much time to spend in San Diego.
 Many travelers plan to spend time hiking while in the area.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 The length of your ideal trip is an individual decision.

-Travelers enjoy the when visiting the laid-back city of Tampa.
+Travelers enjoy the food when visiting the easy-going city of Tampa.
 The length of your ideal trip is an individual decision.
 It's also a great beach destination, too.
 Five days is plenty of time to see everything, even with extra days to spare.

 San Diego is a fun place to experience.
+In San Diego, many people enjoy the food and scuba diving and snorkeling that this destination offers.
 Lots of people come for the beaches.
 You'll find plenty of activities on the beach.
 This would be the perfect place to spend five days, as it has just the right amount of activities.

 Tampa is a popular choice for travelers.
 It's a great spot for a beach vacation.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

 You'll find scuba diving and snorkeling and shopping around the fun-filled destination of San Diego.
 Most people come for the beaches.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.
 Lots of people come for the beaches.
 One week is plenty of time to see everything, even with extra days to spare.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Tampa is $119, while the average daily cost in San Diego is $161.
+The average daily cost (per person) in Tampa is $179, while the average daily cost in San Diego is $202.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Tampa and San Diego in more detail.

 Also for Tampa, here are a few examples of actual transportation services: